Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Experiments

-\phantomsection \textbf{VTS: Mostly exposure} For VTS, we define mere-exposure pairs analogously to xBD. \autoref{fig:exp-voronoi-moco-exposure} shows the performance difference between noisy pairs and mere exposure for MoCo on VTS.
+\phantomsection \textbf{VTS: MoCo benefits strongly from noise} For VTS, we define mere-exposure pairs analogously to xBD. \autoref{fig:exp-voronoi-moco-exposure} shows the performance difference between models pretrained with noisy pairs and those pretrained with mere exposure, using MoCo for pretraining on the VTS dataset.
 Noisy positives outperform mere-exposure with rising $r_{pairs}$, given high enough $r_{img}$.
-This aligns with the xBD results and shows that MoCo benefits from a regularization effect.
-The dense losses (see \autoref{fig:exp-voronoi-dense-exposure}) also perform better on average using noisy pairs, although the differences are much smaller than for MoCo.
-For the within-image loss, we compute a mean F1 score difference of $\mu{=}1.1$\% and standard deviation $\sigma {=} 2.3$\%.
-For the cross-image loss, we find $\mu{=}0.6$\%, $\sigma{=}2.2$\%.
+This aligns with the xBD results and shows that MoCo benefits from the noise introduced via the noisy pairs.
+The dense losses (see \autoref{fig:exp-voronoi-dense-exposure}) also perform slightly better on average using noisy pairs as compared to mere exposure pairs.
+The differences between both settings are much smaller for dense losses than for MoCo, however.
+For the within-image loss, we compute a mean F1 score difference of $\mu{=}1.1$\% and standard deviation $\sigma {=} 2.3$\%, where positive values indicate that pretraining with noisy pairs performs better.
+For the cross-image loss, we compute $\mu{=}0.6$\%, $\sigma{=}2.2$\%.
 In comparison, MoCo achieves a much larger$\mu{=}6.8$\%, $\sigma{=}4.1$\%.

-\textbf{Noisy pairs improve performance via regularization} Overall, the increased performance of models pretrained with noisy pairs is not only explained by an effect of mere exposure to relevant features, but by an additional regularization effect induced by the noisy matches.
-MoCo is much more positively impacted by this than the dense losses.
-The regularization on xBD is much weaker than on VTS, possibly due to the difference in dataset complexity.